Battle of Tarutino: Aftermath

-Bennigsen and Kutuzov did not dare to continue to build on their success: Bennigsen did not want to continue the fight with the force he had, and Kutuzov disposed a withdrawal to the Russian camp to avoid encountering "a strong French reinforcement sent by Napoleon."
-In a letter to Alexander, Bennigsen blamed Kutuzov for everything, losing all of his influence in army (instead of answering the letter, Alexander simply forwarded it over to Kutuzov).
-But the battle was still a great victory for the Russians, boosting the morale of their forces, destroying valuable French cavalry units, and proving that Napoleon's once formidable army could be beaten on the battlefield.
-One day later, Napoleon started his own retreat from Moscow on 19 October 1812 southwards in direction of Kaluga.
+Bennigsen and Kutuzov did not dare to continue to build on their success: Bennigsen did not want to continue the fight with the force he had, and Kutuzov ordered a withdrawal to the Russian camp to avoid encountering "a strong French reinforcement sent by Napoleon."
+In a letter to Alexander, Bennigsen blamed Kutuzov for everything, losing all of his influence in the army (instead of answering the letter, Alexander forwarded it to Kutuzov).
+However, the battle was still a significant victory for the Russians, boosting the morale of their forces, destroying valuable French cavalry units, and demonstrating that Napoleon's once formidable army could be defeated on the battlefield.
+One day later, Napoleon started his own retreat from Moscow on 19 October 1812 southwards in the direction of Kaluga.

 The next major battle was the Battle of Maloyaroslavets.

 Bennigsen would continue his service after Kutuzov's death in Bolesławiec on 28 April 1813; he would lead the so-called "Army of Poland" in the Wars of Liberation.